DevBoost/google-calendar-scripts/README.md

 ### Annotate Meeting Costs Script

 The script [annotateMeetingCosts.gs](./annotateMeetingCosts.gs) can be used to annotate estimated costs for all calendar entries with more than a certain number of participants.
-It was inspired by many people who noticed that making the costs of a meeting visible would be usefule.
+It was inspired by many people who noticed that making the costs of a meeting visible would be useful.
 Showing the costs can help to judge which meetings are needed and which are just too expensive considering the value they create.

-The script annotates the costs of a meeting based on the number of participants, the length of the meeting and the average costs per employee and hours.
+The script annotates the costs of a meeting based on the number of participants, the length of the meeting and the average costs per employee and hour.
 It annotates all meetings within the next 7 days.
-So in order to annotate new meetings regularly it should be scheduled at least once per week.
+So in order to annotate new meetings regularly it should be scheduled to run at least once per week.

 ## Installing/Using the Scripts